-The myth of white assimilation ignored the problems that the Irish could encounter in Britain as they, when it suited the host population, they were perceived to have the same advantages.
-Johnny Rotten’s autobiography is entitled No Dogs, No Blacks, No Irish a sign which appeared outside many lodging houses. .
+The myth of white assimilation ignored the problems that the Irish could encounter in Britain as, when it suited the host population, they were perceived to have the same advantages.
+Johnny Rotten’s autobiography is entitled No Dogs, No Blacks, No Irish.
+The title refers to a sign which appeared outside many lodging houses. .
 My father encountered prejudice when he first went to England in the 1930s.
 Prejudice persists today as the difference of the Irish is demonstrated by representing them as drunks and fraudsters in newspapers and television programmes.
 Retail entrepreneur, Phillip Green, head of the BHS and Top Shop empire, said of The Guardian’s financial editor, Paul Murphy, when he carried out an investigation into Mr. Green’s accounts, that the Irish were illiterate.
 Paul Murphy was born in Oldham and was brought up in Portsmouth.
 This is an example of continued racism against the Irish in Britain and stereotyping by name.

 Hickman argues that the negative perception of Irishness throughout the years in Britain has created a lot of pressure on the Irish.
 Their need to assert their identity and their difference has been largely ignored in mainstream British society.
 Living in the country of the ‘coloniser’ and the negative imaging around the former ‘colonised’ have contributed to their difficulties.
 Frantz Fanon wrote that colonialism must not be understood simply as an economic or a political process but also as a psychological and an ideological one.